Journal of Management Studies

 The Journal of Management Studies is a peer-reviewed academic journal that was established in 1963 and is published by Wiley-Blackwell on behalf of the Society for the Advancement of Management Studies.
 The journal publishes both conceptual and empirical papers in the field of management.
 Specific areas of focus include, organizational theory and behaviour, strategic management, human resource management, and cross-cultural comparisons of organizational effectiveness.

-The current General Editors are Chris Wickert (VU Amsterdam), Caroline Gatrell (University of Liverpool Management School), and Daniel Muzio (University of York).
+The current general editors are Corinne Post (Villanova University), Kristina Potočnik (University of Edinburgh), and Johann Fortwengel (King's College London).

+The current associate editors are Paolo Aversa (King's College London), Patrick Haack (University of Lausanne), Mirko Benischke (Erasmus University), William Schulze (University of Utah), Hannes Leroy (Erasmus University), Lin Cui (Australian National University), Chidiebere Ogbonnaya (King's College London).
+Beatrice D'Ippolito (University of York), Shameen Prashantham (CEIBS), Claudia Gabbioneta (University of York), Yasin Rofcanin (University of Bath), Dimitrios Georgakakis (University of Leeds), Garima Sharma (American University), Peter Gianodis (Duquesne University), Tiffany Trzebiatowski (Colorado State University), and Qian (Cecilia) Gu (Georgia State University).

 Abstracting and indexing

 The Journal of Management Studies is abstracted and indexed in the Social Sciences Citation Index, Scopus, ProQuest, EBSCO, Cambridge Scientific Abstracts, Research Papers in Economics, and Emerald Management Reviews.
 The Journal of Management Studies' ISI Journal Citation Reports 2022 Impact factor is 10.5, with a ranking of 15/155 in the category 'Business (Social Science)' and 16/227 in the category 'Management (Social Science)'.
 The journal was rated as an "A*" publication in the "Business and Management" category of the Australia Business Deans Council rankings and as a "Category 1" journal in the CNRS rankings.